Editor's note

 Disinformation represents a diffuse and rapidly evolving set of challenges.
 It requires a broad response and the harmonised efforts of diverse actors.
 Disinformation is also a transversal threat by which more and more actors find themselves confronted.
 EU DisinfoLab believes that a thriving, decentralized civil society ecosystem is key to an effective response.

-This report is made possible by the support of the Friedrich Naumann Foundation for Freedom.
+This project is made possible by the support of the Friedrich Naumann Foundation for Freedom.
 Thanks are also due of course to the actors interviewed and featured here.
 They were generous in taking the time to participate in this project, and earnest in their contributions.
-The report that follows is rich because of their openness.
-Particularly admirable was their ability to discuss their vulnerabilities and struggles.
-In the face of these challenges, their tireless optimism is striking and kinetic.